darsheenchona/24F-Project-Template/README.md

 Run docker compose up -d to start all services.

-more documentation and set up can be found here: https://github.com/NEU-CS3200/24F-Project-Template
+Documentation and set up templates can be found here: https://github.com/NEU-CS3200/24F-Project-Template

 ## Video Link
 This is the video link that explains our repo and project.
 Please watch the video to fully understand our project.